Andrée de Jongh: Captured

-In de Jongh's absence and under new leadership, the Comet Line continued to function and helped more than 700 Allied soldiers reach safety during the war.
+In de Jongh's absence and under the leadership of Jean Greindl and Antoine d'Ursel, the Comet Line continued to function and helped more than 700 Allied soldiers reach safety during the war.
 Although de Jongh survived in the concentration camps, she became gravely ill and undernourished by the time she was released by the advancing Allies in April 1945.
 Many of her colleagues died in captivity.
 Her father, Frédéric de Jongh was arrested in Paris on 7 June 1943 and executed on 28 March 1944.
 The three airmen arrested with her survived the war in prisoner-of-war camps.
 Usandizanga was beaten to death in Ravensbrück by a guard shortly before the camp's liberation in April 1945.
 Goikoetxea continued to be the preferred Comet Line guide until wounded and captured by the Germans (but rescued by the de Greef family) shortly before France was liberated by the Allies in 1944.

+After her concentration camp experiences, de Jongh resurfaced in summer 1945 in the middle of the night at Donald Darling's Paris Awards Office.
+She still wore the pink and white striped dress that was the camp uniform.
+She was thin and suffering from health problems that lasted for the rest of her life.

 Later life

-Post-war, De Jongh finished her nursing studies and worked in leprosariums, first in the Belgian Congo, then in Cameroon, next in Addis Ababa, Ethiopia. and finally in Senegal.
+Post-war, de Jongh finished her nursing studies and worked in leprosariums, first in the Belgian Congo, then in Cameroon, next in Addis Ababa, Ethiopia. and finally in Senegal.
 While de Jongh was working in Ethiopia, her mother was on her deathbed in Belgium and, in a measure of respect to her, the Royal Air Force made an unscheduled stop in Addis Ababa to take her to Belgium and later returned her to Ethiopia.
 In 1959, while working at a leper colony in Coquilhatville, she met English novelist Graham Greene.
 Greene recorded her candid account of her war experiences in his journal which was published in 1961.
 In In Search of a Character: Two African Journals, Greene wrote that he asked her why she had come to the Congo; she replied, "Because from the age of fifteen I wanted to cure lepers.
 If I had delayed any longer it would have been too late."
 In poor health she eventually returned to Belgium with her colleague, Thérèse de Wael.

 For her wartime efforts, she was awarded the United States Medal of Freedom with golden palms, the British George Medal on 13 February 1946, and became a Chevalier of the French Légion d'honneur.
 She also became a Chevalier of the Order of Leopold, received the Belgian Croix de Guerre/Oorlogskruis with palm, and was granted the honorary rank of lieutenant-colonel in the Belgian Army.
 In 1985, she was made a Countess in the Belgian nobility by King Baudouin.